-William Riley, Ph.D., is professor for the Science of Health Care Delivery in the College of Health Solutions at Arizona State University (ASU).
-Dr. Riley is a leading authority in health care finance and serves as the Director of the National Safety Net Advancement Center, which assists safety net organizations respond to health care payment reform.
-Dr. Riley is also a national and international expert in quality improvement methods, techniques, and implementation.
+William Riley is professor for the Science of Health Care Delivery in the College of Health Solutions at Arizona State University (ASU).
+Riley is a leading authority in health care finance and serves as the director of the National Safety Net Advancement Center, which assists safety net organizations respond to health care payment reform.
+Riley is also a national and international expert in quality improvement methods, techniques, and implementation.
 He leads translational research projects in international settings, oral health value-based care, and multisector alignment to achieve a culture of health.

-Dr. Riley has over 20 years’ executive experience as a former President and Chief Executive Officer of several health care organizations, including a Blue Cross Blue Shield of Minnesota subsidiary, a large multispecialty medical group, and an integrated delivery system.
+Riley has more than 20 years’ executive experience as a former president and chief executive officer (CEO) of several health care organizations, including a Blue Cross Blue Shield of Minnesota subsidiary, a large multispecialty medical group, and an integrated delivery system.
 Prior to joining ASU, he was the associate dean for the School of Public Health at the University of Minnesota.